chipmuenk/pyfda/docs/source/manual/index.rst

 A copy of ``pyfda/pyfda.conf`` is created in ``<USER_HOME>/.pyfda/pyfda.conf`` where it can be edited by the user to choose which widgets and filters will be included.
-Fixpoint widgets can be assigned to filter designs and one or more user directories can be defined if you want to develop and integrate your own widgets (it's not so hard!).
+Fixpoint widgets can be assigned to filter designs and one or more user directories can be defined if you want to develop and integrate your own widgets (it's not so hard!):

 .. include:: pyfda_conf.rst